ddecarle/eeb462-2024/Lab4_BayesianInference.md

 - [PhyloSeminar](http://phyloseminar.org/recorded.html): A continually-updated collection of recorded talks from the PhyloSeminar lecture series.
 The seminars cover deal with many aspects of phylogenetic theory and methods for estimating trees and conducting dowstream analyses.
 For a more detailed introduction to some of the course material, I particularly recommend the "primer" lectures by [Dr. Paul O. Lewis](https://phylogeny.uconn.edu/).

 ## Tutorial
-Begin by downloading and unzipping all necessary files from the Lab Four section of the Modules tab in Quercus.
+Begin by downloading and unzipping [all necessary files for Lab Four](https://github.com/ddecarle/eeb462-2021/blob/main/LabFour.zip).

 1. Locate the "NEXUS/MrBayes" folder you created as part of [Lab One](https://github.com/ddecarle/eeb462-2021/blob/main/LAB1_characterMatrices.md)
 2. Copy `16s-enam-18s-coi-fuseSimp.nex` into the "LabFour/allNuc" folder